openaide/dhnt.io/README.md

-# dhnt.io
+# DHNT.io AI

-This repository is for DHNT.io AI Cloud Hub feature requests and issue tracking.
+This repository is for DHNT.io AI feature requests and issue tracking.

-Cloud AI Hub, an online version of [AI CLI](https://github.com/qiangli/ai), is now live! [https://ai.dhnt.io](https://ai.dhnt.io)
+DHNT.io AI Hub, an online version of [AI CLI](https://github.com/qiangli/ai), is now live! [https://ai.dhnt.io](https://ai.dhnt.io)

+## AI Cloud

+*DHNT.io AI Cloud* is an online tool designed for individual users, developers, and small businesses.
+It offers simplicity and features not available in products and services from major AI corporations.

+With DHNT.io AI Cloud, you can create agents, share your creations with family, friends, and teammates, and collaborate with agents on a daily basis.

 ## Domain name